Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Introduction

-{\bf International Kidney Exchange.} As merging pools of national KEPs leads to better outcomes, the focus nowadays lies on forming an {\it international} KEP (IKEP), e.g. Austria and the Czech Republic~\cite{Bo_etal17}; Denmark, Norway and Sweden; and Italy, Portugal and Spain~\cite{Va_etal19}.
-Apart from ethical, legal and logistic issues (all beyond our scope), there is now a new and highly non-trivial issue that needs to be addressed: {\it How can we ensure long-term stability of an IKEP?} If countries are not treated {\it fairly}, they may leave the IKEP, and it could even happen that each country runs their own national KEP~again.
+{\bf International Kidney Exchange.} As merging pools of national KEPs leads to better outcomes, many countries today work together with the aim of forming an {\it international} KEP (IKEP), e.g. Austria and the Czech Republic~\cite{Bo_etal17}; Denmark, Norway and Sweden; and Italy, Portugal and Spain~\cite{Va_etal19}.
+Apart from ethical, legal and logistical issues (all beyond our scope), there is now a new and highly non-trivial issue that needs to be addressed: {\it How can we ensure long-term stability of an IKEP?} If countries are not treated {\it fairly}, they may leave the IKEP.
+In a worst-case scenario it could even happen that in the end each country returns to their own national KEP~again.

-{\it Example.} Let $G$ be the compatibility graph from Figure~\ref{f-thirdleft}.
-Then a total of five kidney transplants is possible if the exchange cycle $C=abdeca$ is used.
-In that case, countries $1$, $2$ and $3$ receive three, two and zero kidney transplants, respectively.
+{\it Example {1}.} Let $G$ be the compatibility graph from Figure~\ref{f-thirdleft}.
+Then a total of five kidney transplants is possible (only) if we choose the solution of size~$5$ that consists of the single exchange cycle $C=abdeca$.
+We have that patient-donor pairs $a,b,c$ belong to country~$1$, whereas patient-donor pairs $d$ and $e$ belong to country~$2$, and patient-donor pair~$f$ belongs to country~$3$.
+So using this solution, countries $1$, $2$ and $3$ receive three, two and zero kidney transplants, respectively.
+Note that without cooperation only country~$2$ can receive kidney transplants in this example.

-{\bf Cooperative Game Theory} considers {\it fair} distributions of common profit if all parties involved collaborate with each other.
-Before describing its role in our setting, we first give some terminology.
+{\bf Cooperative Game Theory} considers {\it fair} distributions of joint profit if all parties involved collaborate (the notion of fairness depends on context).
+Before describing its role in our setting, we first give some {basic} terminology {on cooperative game theory}; {we refer to~\cite{Peters2008} for more details}.

 A \emph{(cooperative) game} is a pair $(N,v)$, where $N$ is a set of $n$ \emph{players} and $v: 2^N\to \R$ is a \emph{value function} with $v(\emptyset) = 0$.
 A subset $S\subseteq N$ is a {\it coalition}.
 If for every possible partition $(S_1,\ldots,S_r)$ of $N$ it holds that $v(N)\geq v(S_1)+\cdots +v(S_r)$, then players will benefit most by forming the {\it grand coalition} $N$.
 The problem is then how to fairly distribute $v(N)$ amongst the players of $N$.
-An {\it allocation} is a vector $x \in \R^N$ with $x(N) = v(N)$ (we write $x(S)=\sum_{p\in S}x_p$ for $S\subseteq N$).
-A {\it solution concept} prescribes a set of fair allocations for a game $(N,v)$.
-Here, the notion of fairness depends on context.
+An {\it allocation} is a vector $x \in \R^N$ with $x(N) = v(N)$ (we write $x(S)=\sum_{p\in S}x_p$ for $S\subseteq N$). {In this context, the notion of fairness is defined by} a {\it solution concept}, {which} prescribes a set of fair allocations for a game $(N,v)$. {Each solution concept has its own fairness properties; we discuss these properties in detail in Section~\ref{s-inin}.}